 Christmas holidays 25 and 26 December

-- Smoking It is illegal to smoke indoors in public places as well as at bus stops and railway stations.
-Restaurants and bars are at liberty to designate separate smoking areas for customers.
+It is illegal to smoke indoors in public places as well as at bus stops and railway stations.
+It is also prohibited in all restaurants and bars.
 Smoking outdoors in public places is still common.

 Taxes & Refunds

 ÁFA, a value-added tax of up to 27%, is levied on all new goods in Hungary.
 It’s usually included in the price but not always.
 Visitors are not exempt, but non-EU residents can claim refunds for total purchases of at least 52,001Ft on one receipt, as long as they take the goods out of the country (and the EU) within 90 days.